Malik Beasley NBA Preview vs. the Wizards

 Get tickets for any NBA game this season at Ticketmaster!

-- On defense the Wizards conceded 114.4 points per game last year, 17th in the league.

-- Allowing 43 rebounds per game last year, the Wizards were 12th in the league in that category.
+- Defensively, the Wizards are 29th in the league, conceding 123.9 points per contest.

-- The Wizards were the seventh-ranked squad in the league in assists allowed per game last year, at 24.8.
+- The Wizards are the worst team in the league, allowing 50.9 rebounds per game.

+- In terms of assists, the Wizards have conceded 29.3 per game, worst in the NBA.

+- Looking at 3-pointers, the Wizards have allowed 13 makes per contest, 19th in the NBA.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!